-I have been working at United States Beef full-time (Less than a year)
+I worked at United States Beef full-time (More than 8 years)

 Advice to Management

 I applied online.
-The process took 1+ week.
-I interviewed at United States Beef in April 2013.
+The process took 1 day.
+I interviewed at United States Beef (Bentonville, AR).

 Let us know if we're missing any workplace or industry recognition –